 - For preparing infusion and decoction, take 2 grams of dried root for one infusion.
 Boil the plant for 15 minutes and leave it to infuse for 10 minutes.
 Do not consume more than 2 cups of decoction per day.
 Ashwagandha has embalming properties and natural powers to heal the body and spirit.

-Now, we know that ashwagandha is much more than what it is touted to be.
+Now, we know what are the best ashwagandha benefits and why ashwagandha is much more than what it is touted to be.
 Consume ashwagandha after consultation with your doctor and you will see a change in your afflictions.
 Ashwagandha is indeed a miracle herb.
 Stay fit, stay healthy!

 - 10 Benefits Of Using Milk Of Magnesia For Oily Skin